-Sometimes, medical malpractice can be pretty easy to spot.
-When people hear those words, their minds often wander to surgical mistakes such as:
+Sometimes, medical malpractice is pretty easy to spot.
+When people hear those words, their minds often wander to surgical mistakes.

 What Is Patient Abandonment?

 Patient abandonment is when a medical provider terminates treatment and ends a relationship with a patient.
 The provision of care ends prematurely.
 It’s often called medical abandonment or dumping.

-When patients require immediate or long-term care, it is the doctor’s and medical facility’s responsibility to ensure care is provided in a timely manner.
-If the current provider for some reason cannot continue to provide care, it is their responsibility to set their patient up with another facility and provider who can.
-Ceasing the provision of care before it is medically reasonable can cause harm to a patient.
+When patients require immediate or long-term care, the medical facility should provide care in a timely manner.
+If the current provider cannot continue to provide care, they need to set their patient up with another provider who can.
+Ceasing the provision of care too early (before it’s “medically reasonable”) can harm a patient.
 And that’s where a lawsuit can come into play.

 Examples Of Patient Abandonment

-If you’re unclear of what patient abandonment might look like, here are some scenarios that can result in a lawsuit:
+If you’re unclear of what patient abandonment can look like, here are some scenarios that can result in a lawsuit:

-- If a doctor doesn’t adequately communicate with the new doctor after transferring a patient; the first doctor has an obligation to provide the second doctor with all critical information including lab results, medical records, instructions, and treatment notes.
+- If a doctor doesn’t adequately communicate with the new doctor after transferring a patient.
+The first doctor needs to provide the second doctor with all critical information.
+That means lab results, medical records, instructions, treatment notes, etc.

 Patient Abandonment In The Emergency Room